Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

     1. Else:
         1. Perform an HTTP GET request to <var>authz_url_with_kids</var> (following redirects).
             * Include any relevant HTTP cookies.
-            * Allow custom business logic to intercept the request and inspect/modify it as needed (e.g. provide additional HTTP request headers to enable user identification).
+            * Allow [=solution-specific logic and configuration=] to intercept the request and inspect/modify it as needed (e.g. provide additional HTTP request headers to enable user identification).
         1. If the response status code [[#CPS-lr-model-errors|indicates failure]], make a note of any error information for later processing and skip to the next <var>authz_url</var>.
         1. Let <var>authz_token</var> be the HTTP response body.
         1. Submit <var>authz_token</var> into the DASH client cache, with the cache key being <var>authz_url_with_kids</var> and the expiration being defined by the `exp` "Expiration Time" claim in the [=authorization token=] (defaulting to never expires).